Rearranged Stochastic Heat Equation: Introduction

-The next step in our construction is thus inspired from the Lie-Trotter-Kato formula and related splitting methods.
-Precisely, we want to define a probability measure-valued process by alternating one step in the space of random variables, following some prescribed Ornstein-Ulhenbeck dynamics, and one projection operation to return back from the space of random variables to the space of probability measures.
-The choice of the probability space carrying the random variables is not a difficulty and throughout the paper we work on the circle, ${\mathbb S} \cong \mathbb{R}/\mathbb{Z}$, equipped with the Lebesgue measure.
-However, the choice of an appropriate projection is much more difficult.
-It is in fact an essential aspect in the implementation of the splitting scheme and, as in the contributions \cite{Ding,Konarovsky0,Konarovskyi,Marx1,Marx2,vRenesseSturm}, it leads us to limit our study to the one-dimensional case, with the following two advantages.
-First, probability measures can be easily identified with quantile functions on the circle (or say to simplify `non-decreasing functions' although this notion has to be clarified in the periodic setting, see Proposition \ref{prop:rearrangement:def} below), which in turn makes the choice of projection operation easier as it then suffices to send a function on the circle to an appropriate rearrangement.
-Second, the rearrangement operation is in fact an easy way to transform a random variable on the circle into a quantile function whilst preserving its statistical law (under the Lebesgue measure).
+Our construction is thus inspired from the Lie-Trotter-Kato formula and related splitting methods.
+We alternate between, one step in the space of random variables following some prescribed Ornstein-Uhlenbeck dynamics, and a projection operation to return back from the space of random variables to the space of probability measures.
+Choosing the probability space carrying the random variables is simple: we work on the circle, {${\mathbb S} \cong \mathbb{R}/\mathbb{Z}$}, equipped with Lebesgue measure.
+The choice of projection is much more difficult.
+It is an essential aspect in implementing the splitting scheme and, as in the contributions \cite{Ding,Konarovskyi,Konarovsky0,Marx1,Marx2,vRenesseSturm}, it leads us to limit our study to the one-dimensional case, with the following two advantages.
+First, probability measures can be easily identified with quantile functions on the circle (or `symmetric non-increasing functions', see Proposition \ref{prop:rearrangement:def}), which makes the choice of projection easier as it suffices to send a function on the circle to an appropriate rearrangement.
+Second, the rearrangement operation is an easy way to transform a random variable on the circle into a quantile function whilst preserving its statistical law (under the Lebesgue measure).

-The resulting scheme in which we combine `flat' dynamics and rearrangement is very much inspired by earlier works of Brenier on discretisation schemes for conservation laws, see for instance \cite{Brenier1,Brenier2}, with the main difference that the works of Brenier are mostly for deterministic dynamics.
-In contrast, the dynamics that we consider are stochastic.
-As we choose the Laplacian to be the driving operator in the Ornstein-Ulhenbeck dynamics, we call the resulting equation the `rearranged stochastic heat equation'.
+The resulting scheme in which we combine `flat' dynamics and rearrangement is very much inspired by earlier works of Brenier on discretisation schemes for conservation laws, see for instance \cite{Brenier2,Brenier1}, with the main difference being that the works of Brenier are mostly for deterministic dynamics.
+Since we choose the Laplacian to be the driving operator in the Ornstein-Uhlenbeck dynamics, we call the resulting equation the `rearranged stochastic heat equation'.
 4pt